Soumettez vos annonces à Michèle A. Schaal en attachement électronique (Word ou PDF).

 Programmes de conférences à venir

-The Department of French in the Faculty of Arts & Science at the University of Toronto invites applications for a Teaching Stream appointment in French as a Second Language at the rank of Assistant Professor, Teaching Stream effective July 1st, 2018.
+The Department of Language Studies, University of Toronto Mississauga, invites applications for a tenure‐stream appointment in the area of Francophone Canadian and/or Francophone indigenous literatures at the rank of Assistant Professor.
+The position start date is July 1st, 2018.

 Salary will be commensurate with qualifications and experience.

 Application Information: For further details and to apply online please visit https://utoronto.taleo.net/careersection/10050/jobdetail.ftl?job=1701910.
 To ensure consideration, applicants must submit all application materials online by January 15, 2018.
 Complete applications will include: 1) a curriculum vitae; 2) a cover letter including a description of future research plans; 3) a teaching dossier with a detailed statement outlining a teaching philosophy, a list of courses taught, course syllabi, teaching evaluations, and a proposal for a new literature course proposal intended for advanced undergraduates in French Studies; 4) one writing sample of no more than 30pp; 5) three recent letters of reference, one of which must comment on the applicant’s teaching abilities.
 Letters of reference should be addressed to Professor Emmanuel Nikiema, Chair of the Search Committee, and sent directly by writer to email@example.com by the closing date.
 Please, ensure the candidate’s name and “Francophone Literatures Search” are included in the subject line and that letters are on letterhead, signed, dated and scanned.

 The deadline for applications is January 15, 2018.
 For inquiries about this position, please contact Joanna Szewczyk, Assistant to the Chair, at firstname.lastname@example.org.
 For more information about the Department of Language Studies, please visit our homepage at http://www.utm.utoronto.ca/language‐studies/.